 - Make a selection of the companies you would like to work for, commercial, governmental or others.
 Then write to them with a good motivation why you want to work with and for them, and what you have to offer.

 - If you find that difficult then search for specialized IT agencies that can help you find a job with one of their clients.
 Agencies have a lot of contact with their clients and it can be easier to find a job through an agency.

 Antonin Jadoul, Managing Director at Modis

-“My best piece of advice for someone looking to start an IT career in 2017 would be that you have to be “memorable”.
+“My best piece of advice for someone looking to start an IT career would be that you have to be “memorable”.